chai86/Alto-1/README.md

   Legitimate commercial interest;
   Compliance with a legal obligation; or
   Consent
-If you require further information about the balancing test that Vimeo has undertaken to justify its reliance on legitimate interest as a lawful basis of processing, see Section 15 for information on how to contact us.
+If you require further information about the balancing test that Alto has undertaken to justify its reliance on legitimate interest as a lawful basis of processing, see Section 15 for information on how to contact us.

 5. With Whom We Share Your Data
 We share data with third parties as follows: